-However, not that while there is no question about it being the power of God at play here, there is no mention of Moses praying to God for help, or even that he raised his hands to heaven.
+However, while there is no question about it being the power of God at play here, there is no specific mention of Moses praying to God for help, or even that he raised his hands to heaven.
 In fact, God is not even mentioned.
 This may be a remnant of a more primitive understanding of divine involvement in war.

 Moses’ hands, however, grew tired; so they put a rock in place for him to sit on.
 Meanwhile Aaron and Hur supported his hands, one on one side and one on the other, so that his hands remained steady till sunset.